Unis (group): History

-2023–2024: Formation and pre-debut activities
+Formation through Universe Ticket and pre-debut activities

 Unis was formed through the SBS reality survival show Universe Ticket, which aired from November 18, 2023, to January 17, 2024.
-The show brought 82 contestants from around the world, primarily in South Korea, Japan, China, Thailand, Myanmar, Vietnam, the Philippines, and Canada, to compete to debut in a multinational girl group.
+The show brought 82 contestants from around the world, primarily in South Korea, Japan, China, Thailand, Myanmar, Mongolia, Vietnam, France, USA, the Philippines, and Canada, to compete to debut in a multinational girl group.

 Before appearing on the program, several members had already been active in the entertainment industry.
 In 2017, Hyeonju was a member of the girl group Good Day under the name Lucky, and competed in The Unit: Idol Rebooting Project.
 However, she was eliminated in the third elimination round and redebuted in Cignature in 2020 under the name Belle.
+In 2019, Elisia was cast in a guest role on the Philippine television drama series Nang Ngumiti ang Langit.
 In December 2020, Seowon appeared as a contestant on the reality survival show Miss Trot 2.
 Sometime after the show, Seowon signed a contract with Lean Branding. and went onto make her official debut as a soloist on April 24, 2021, with the release of her first digital single, "Shoulder Dance".
 In March 2021, Yoona joined the music group and YouTube collective Play With Me Club formed by PocketTV, and graduated from the group on March 25, 2022.
 In October 2021, Nana competed in Who Is Princess?.
 She ranked fifth and made her debut as a member of a five-member girl group Prikil in May 2022.